ros2/ros2_documentation/source/Contact.rst

 You can contact the ROS community in the following ways:

-* Ask for support on Stack Exchange: :ref:`asking-for-support`
+* :ref:`Stack Exchange <asking-for-support>`: Ask for support or discuss an issue

-* Report an issue or suggest an enhancement through issue trackers: :ref:`reporting-an-issue`
+* :ref:`Issue tracker <reporting-an-issue>`: Submit an issue or suggest an enhancement: <Placeholder link to new "Submitting an issue" article>

-* Join the community conversation to share ideas and best practices by checking our `Contact page <https://docs.ros.org/en/kilted/Contact.htm>`_ or `ROS Developer Documentation rosdocs <https://docs.ros.org/>`_ to get the full list and links.
+* :ref:`Discourse discussion boards <discussion-boards>`: Share ideas or discuss best practices

+* `Zulip chat <https://openrobotics.zulipchat.com/Recent>`_ (QUESTION FOR THE REVIEWER: What is the purpose for this one?
+Is it meant more for people who are involved in developing ROS rather than for users with questions?)

+* `Email <mailto:ros@osrfoundation.org>`_: Contact us directly if you have a private, sensitive, or security issue

 .. _asking-for-support:
 Asking for support